nhrones/BuenoCache-JS/readme.md

   - This will run the app from Surge.
   - The app will first build then hydrate an IndexedDB -> workDB -> ObjectStore
-  - Any mutation of the data will be consistently persisted to this ObjectStore
+  - Any mutation of the cache data will be consistently persisted to this ObjectStore

 ## About this Proof Of Concept demo

  - All data is persisted and hydrated as a single key-value record in IndexedDB.
  - The IndexedDB is managed by a worker thread.
 See: _./js/idbWorker.js_
- - Data hydrates to an es6-Map using JSON.parse()
+ - Data hydrates to an es6-Map (cache) using JSON.parse()
- - The Map data is persisted in IndexedDB using JSON.stringyfy()
+ - The cache data is persisted in IndexedDB using JSON.stringyfy()
- - Any mutation to buenoCache triggers a flush of the full dataset to IndexedDB.
+ - Any mutation to the cache triggers a flush of the full dataset to IndexedDB.
  - You'll notice a very resposive UI, as most data ops are on a worker thread.
- - I've tested with 5,000,000 records with no IndexedDB or UI issues.
+ - I've tested with 5 million records with no IndexedDB or UI issues.

-This example app demonstrates full **CRUD** of 100,000 user objects:
+This example app demonstrates full **CRUD** of the 100k user objects:
 ```js
 /** a `User` object ...*/
 User = {